jopaso/RankingHackerRank/README.md

 # RankingHackerRank
-This pyhton3 code reads from a file called "Input.in" where you must paste all the submissions that have been made during a HackerRank contest and creates the ranking in an Excel file marking the correct submissions.
-Note that the submissions will be pasted in the Input.in file leaving a blank line between every information.
+This pyhton3 code reads from a file called "Input.in" and creates the ranking.

+You must paste all the submissions that have been made during a HackerRank contest in the Input.in file.
+Note that the submissions will be pasted leaving a blank line between every information.

+After the execution 3 files will be created:
+  - submissions.txt: This file contains all the correct submissions, showing the problem, team and time for each submission
+  - clasificaion.txt: This file contains the ranking with the sum of problems solved and time.
+  - ranking.xlsx: This is an excel file that creates a table with the problems (you must write them manually in the method ini_excel) and the teams in position,         showing the problems solved and the time they have been solved.